 If your property has a driveway, you’ll want to make sure it’s suitable for your vehicle.
 Is the ground even and is there enough space to fit in?
 Make sure the ground won’t cause damage to your car’s wheels.
 You’ll probably also want to see how easy it is to access the house from the driveway and how easy it is to access the driveway from the street.
 These are all things it’s important to be aware of before you move in, even if they’re not easily fixable before your completion date.

 If your property has a garage, you should check the ease of access and whether its size is suitable for your needs.
 You should also be checking the doors and any windows to see if they’re sturdy, if they open and close easily, and if they have satisfactory locks.
-You might want to also check the cosmetics of the garage, making sure the paint or brickwork are in good condition.
+You might also want to check the cosmetics of the garage, making sure the paint or brickwork is in good condition.

-It’s important that you make sure all the windows in your new home have been fitted correctly, with no gaps between the window and the window frame that could lead to damp.
+IMake sure all the windows in your new home have been fitted correctly, with no gaps between the window and the window frame that could lead to damp.
 If not, you will end up with drafts making your home cold, especially in the winter.
 If a window opens, you should also open and close it to test its hinges and check its lock.
 Also consider that if there are scratches on any of the glass, you can request this to be replaced.
 You’re buying a new home that is meant to be in perfect condition.
 If damage has occurred during the building process, it should be fixed.

 Assuming your new home has a staircase, you’re going to be walking up and down it a lot, so you need to make sure it’s built correctly.
 Test out the stairs, make sure they feel even and that they’re strong enough to take your weight.
 If you hear any creaks as you walk up or down, you’ll want to make a note of it.

 Some of the most common issues on snagging lists can be found in kitchens.
 You should be making sure all the fittings are installed correctly and the worktops have the correct finish.
-Check all the cupboards the way you would a door, opening and closing, checking the hinges and whether they fit nicely.
+Check all the cupboards the way you would a door, checking the hinges and whether they fit nicely.
 It’s vital that you test out all the built-in appliances, like the oven, extractor fan, hobs, and sink to make sure they all work correctly.

 Make sure that all the grouting is complete and that any tiles and skirting boards are fitted correctly.
 Remember that bathrooms can easily develop mould so you need to minimise spaces where it can grow.
 You should also test all the taps and shower to make sure they work, and that the temperature is suitable and adjustable.